chesstor/D-Piper/README.md

 ## How does it work?
 To make a D-Piper diagram just follow these steps:
 ### 1. Prepare the file structure:
-To do so, copy and unzip to the desired location the *D_Piper_v1.zip* file.
 Keep the file structure as shown in the figure:

 <img align="center" width="60%"  src="Readme_images/Image1.png">